-Modernizing product strategy to increase readership
+Modernizing web and print product strategies to increase readership rates

 When I became Editor-in-Chief of Michigan State's student newspaper in 2019, my top priority was redesigning the website.
 The design hadn't been touched in years and it had a slew of problems that had piled up over the years.
 As I started working on the redesign, I began thinking about how our products as a whole were (and weren't) supporting our mission.